Support from the City of Bayswater

 Cuts to planning fees

 In a bid to support local business and promote development during the COVID-19 crisis, Bayswater Council resolved to reduce or waive fees for planning applications.
-The recommended changes by City’s COVID-19 Advisory Committee will remain in place for at least the next six months.
+The recommended changes by the City’s COVID-19 Advisory Committee will remain in place for at least the next six months.

 Snapshot of fee reductions: